Singular TQFTs, foams and type D arc algebras: Introduction

 Finally, using the subquotient construction explained e.g. in \cite[Section 5.1]{EST2}, one can immediately generalize the web algebra and one obtains an algebra in which the quasi-hereditary cover of $\arcalgintrod$, the so-called generalized type $\typeD$ arc algebra, embeds, cf. \fullref{remark:gen-as-well}.
 For these generalizations all of our constructions can be, mutatis mutandis, repeated and our results hold verbatim.

-\textbf{Acknowledgements:} We like to thank Jonathan Grant, Catharina Stroppel and Paul Wedrich for conversations about foams and arc algebras, and Kevin Coulembier for a discussion about potential ``super webs'' underlying our foams.
+\textbf{Acknowledgments:} We like to thank Jonathan Grant, Catharina Stroppel and Paul Wedrich for conversations about foams and arc algebras, Kevin Coulembier for a discussion about potential ``super webs'' underlying our foams, and the referee for a careful reading of the manuscript.
 We also thank Paul Wedrich for reminding us of cookie-cutters, and a nameless toilet paper roll for illustrating the corresponding strategy.

 M.E. was partially supported by the Australian Research Council Grant DP150103431.
 A.W. was partially supported by a Hausdorff scholarship of the Bonn International Graduate School and a scholarship of the International Max Planck Research School.
-This paper is part of the third author's Ph.D. thesis.\helpers
+This paper is part of the third author's Ph.D. thesis.

 \begin{convention} Throughout we work over a field $\K$ of arbitrary characteristic, and dimension is always meant with respect to $\K$.
 There are two exceptions: our proof of \fullref{proposition:cats-are-equal-yes} requires $\K=\overline{\K}$ (this can be avoided, but extends the proof considerably), while all connections to category $\mathcal{O}$ work over $\K=\C$ only.
 Apart from these instances, working over $\Z$ is entirely possible.